edgimar/Pweave/doc/examples.rst

 .. literalinclude:: ma.rst

-Ouput of the example in Sphinx
+Output of the example in Sphinx
 ------------------------------

 The produced rst file can of course also be included in a Sphinx document, like this website using ".. include:: ma.rst".
 Here is what it looks like: